Coastal Observing System for Northern and Arctic Seas

 All data from the COSYNA nodes are delivered real- or near-real time to the COSYNA data server open to the public via free internet connection.
 Furthermore, all underway FB data are delivered in near-real-time to the NOOS portal, including data quality flags.
 All systems have a remote access via mobile phone (in the harbour) and partly via satellite.

-A support team of technicians and scientists of HZG will prepare the instrumentation; service the instrumented ferry; support operations at sea; support in processing the data.
+A support team of technicians and scientists of Hereon will prepare the instrumentation; service the instrumented ferry; support operations at sea; support in processing the data.

 To be verified with the facility provider.